The Lower Mainland celebrates the Diwali Festival every autumn with East Indian cultural celebrations taking place in Vancouver, Surrey and elsewhere.

 An annual Hindu festival celebrated in the fall sometime between mid-October and mid-November, Diwali is one of the largest and most important festivals in India.

 In Vancouver the Diwali Celebration Society hosts Diwali Fest with the aim of uniting people from different cultures through celebratory events.

 Diwali Fest is an arts and culture festival that provides an opportunity to experience different elements of South Asian culture.
-Spread out over the month and a half across the Lower Mainland, it’s a fair-sized festival overall, made up of smaller individual events, some of which are free or by donation.
+Spread out over the month and a half, and across the Lower Mainland, it’s a fair-sized festival overall made up of smaller individual events, some of which are free or by donation.

-Numerous events take place over the course of Diwali Fest, including two main ones – Diwali Downtown Vancouver and Diwali Downtown Surrey.
+Numerous events take place over the course of Diwali Fest, including two main ones – Diwali Downtown Surrey and Diwali Downtown Vancouver.
 Both are free events (or by donation) and feature dance performances, live music, ethnic foods and a wide variety of both contemporary and classical Indian and South Asian culture.

 Diwali Downtown Vancouver

 Diwali Downtown Vancouver takes place at the Roundhouse at 181 Roundhouse Mews in Yaletown.
-In 2018 it happens on October 27th from 3 to 7 pm (whereas last year it took place on the 14th).
+In 2019 it happens on October 26th from 12:30 to 4:30 pm.
 Activities include a variety of live music and dance performances.